binnes/esp8266Workshop/en/part4/TRAINING.md

 To train the model we need to identify 2 different situations:

 - the DHT sensor is not being held
-- the DHT sensor is being held in some ones closed fist
+- the DHT sensor is being held in a closed hand

 It is important to ensure the training data is of good quality, so we are going to create a new database to hold the training database and carefully manage what data is added to the training database.